Becoming a health service manager requires you to be comfortable accepting a significant level of responsibility.

 With a history spanning over 120 years, our School of Health Sciences is a world-leading centre for healthcare education and applied healthcare research.
 At City, University of London we have the resources and expertise to set you on course for a career as a health service manager.

-What can I expect as a health service manager?
+What can I expect from a career as a health service manager?

 Your experience as a health service manager will vary depending on the specific health service where you are working.
 But the nature of the job means you can be certain of accepting a high level of responsibility from the start.